Colin Matthews (businessman)

-Colin Stephen Matthews CBE FREng (born 20 April 1956) is a British businessman, and the Chairman of Highways England, a position he has held since 2014; and EDF Energy.
+Colin Stephen Matthews CBE FREng (born 20 April 1956) is a British businessman, and was the Chairman of Highways England from 2014 to 2020; and EDF Energy.

 Early life

 He attended the independent Oundle School in north Northamptonshire.
 He is the son of Sir Peter Matthews, the former boss of Vickers, and was born in Canada.
 He holds dual Canadian-British nationality.

 In 1977 he gained a First Class MA degree in Engineering from the University of Cambridge.
 In 1984 he gained an MBA from INSEAD, a famous business school in France.
 He became a Chartered Engineer.

 Career

 He started out on an engineering apprenticeship at Lucas Girling, a brakes manufacturer, in Birmingham, in 1977.